 Source: HR Reported data as of September 06, 2017

 GET CUSTOMIZED SOLUTIONS FOR YOUR BUSINESS

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Prosthetist/Orthotist that make less than that salary.
 For example 50% of the people who perform the job of Prosthetist/Orthotist are expected to make less than the median.

 Designs and fits artificial limbs, braces and appliances for patients with physical disability based on physician's specifications.
 Examines patient and prepares cast or model to assist with the construction of the appliance and selection of required materials/components.
 Fits finished appliance to patient and makes any adjustments to ensure comfort and maximum functionality.
 If the position is a specialist in crafting and fitting artificial limbs, title is a Prosthetist.
 If the position is a specialist in crafting and fitting orthopedic braces, title is an Orthotist.
 Generally, ?completion of a National Commission on Orthotic and Prosthetic Education (NCOPE) residency (12-18 months) is required in addition to certification.
 Requires a bachelor's degree.
 Typically reports to a supervisor or manager.
 Requires certification by the American Board for Certification in Orthotics and Prosthetics.
-No specified years of experience.
-Bachelor's or advanced degree, certification and/or license in specialty required.
+Years of experience may be unspecified.
+Certification and/or licensing in the position's specialty is the main requirement.
 View full job description